FrigadeHQ/trench/README.md

 ## 🌊 What is Trench?

-Trench is an event tracking system built on top of Apache Kafka and Clickhouse.
+Trench is an event tracking system built on top of Apache Kafka and ClickHouse.
 It can handle large event volumes and provides real-time analytics.
 Trench is no-cookie, GDPR, and PECR compliant.
 Users have full control to access, rectify, or delete their data.

 Our team built Trench to scale up the real-time event tracking pipeline at <a href="https://frigade.com?utm_source=github-trench-readme" target="_blank">Frigade</a>.